dasnyder5/wind-model/README.md

 Flowdrone/WindModelData

-To get the aggregated raw data (files), download the folders "data_pent/" and "/data_hex/" (note, this will take up approximately 4GB of hard drive space and is NOT necessary if you just need to access the training procedure and/or learned models).
+To get the aggregated raw data (files), download the folders "data_pent/" and "data_hex/" (note, this will take up approximately 4GB of hard drive space and is NOT necessary if you just need to access the training procedure and/or learned models).

 ## Instructions 2: Aggregated raw data (files) --> Aggregated Raw Data (filtered, etc)
 This procedure is undertaken in FullDataProcessing.ipynb.
-Requires the notebook to be in the same directory as \data\_pent and \data\_hex folders.
+Requires the notebook to be in the same directory as data_pent/ and data_hex/ folders.
 This procedure outputs aggregated training data in a folder data_agg/, which contains subfolders corresponding to training, testing, and validation data.
 (TODO: add a script to automatically construct the directories, otherwise might result in a permissions/access issue.
 Just need to make ~9-12 folders.

 We note again that this procedure can be skipped and the data_agg/. files downloaded directly from the Google Drive in the same folder as above.